THE CENTER FOR THE LITERARY ARTS IN NEW YORK STATE

 The Writers Institute is proud to offer a writing workshop for New York State high-school students each summer at the Institute’ summer home in Saratoga Springs.
 Student writers work closely with professional writers to immerse themselves in poetry, prose, and creative nonfiction.
 Running concurrently with the NYS Summer Writers Institute, students attend evening readings by such prestigious authors such as Ann Beattie, Russell Banks, Joyce Carol Oates, Jamaica Kincaid, Michael Ondaatje, and Robert Pinsky.

 Selections from the students’ work are annually published in a bound anthology and online.
-Link: Young Voices: Summer 2018 Anthology of Student Work
+On hiatus Summer 2020.

 NEW YORK STATE AUTHOR/POET AWARDS